 You can certainly pay guest bloggers for publishing their articles on your website, and if you decide to do that, then the compensation section is already included in my Guest Blogger contract here.

 Final Thoughts: Guest Blogger Agreement

-Accepting guest posts is a great way to publish new content without having to write the post yourself.
+Accepting guest posts is a great way to publish new content for professional use without having to write the blog post yourself.